Hyde Park throughout the years

 The world fair exhibition of culture and industry, called the Great Exhibition, took place in Hyde Park in 1851.
 For this event the Crystal Palace was built on the south side of the park, but the building was removed from the area shortly afterwards because of citizen turmoil.

-Hyde Park is considered the oldest park in the city, and since it opened it has housed from duals, to protests, and concerts.
-For special occasions, especially of Royal association, gun salutes are fired from Hyde Park at midday.
+Hyde Park is considered the oldest park in the city, and since it opened it has housed duals, protests, and concerts.
+For special occasions, especially Royal occasions, gun salutes are fired from Hyde Park at midday.

 As well as going for a walk and forgetting the city’s bustling traffic, you can also sunbathe, skate and cycle, among many other activities.